Scientific Name

 Speedwell thrives in conditions as wide-ranging as the full sun to partial shade and in loamy, sandy, or clay dense soils.
 However, it does prefer a sunny location with well-draining soil.
 The soil pH can be as liberal as neutral, alkaline, or acidic, with moisture content from average to quite moist.

-The hardy, medium-sized plant with striking 1 to 3 foot (30 to 90 cm) long flower spikes, flourishes in USDA hardiness zones 3-8.
-The Speedwell is tolerant of a variety of conditions but prefers full sun and well-drained soil.
+The hardy, medium-sized plant with striking 1- to 3-foot (30 to 90 cm) long flower spikes flourishes in USDA hardiness zones 3-8.
+The Speedwell is tolerant of various conditions but prefers full sun and well-drained soil.

 Speedwell can be sown from seed; however, it is more commonly purchased from a nursery, so planting it in the garden can take place right away in spring.